48,489 Shares in PPL Co. (NYSE:PPL) Bought by Oak Thistle LLC

-Oak Thistle LLC acquired a new stake in shares of PPL Co.
-(NYSE:PPL – Free Report) during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 48,489 shares of the utilities provider’s stock, valued at approximately $1,142,000.
+Oak Thistle LLC bought a new position in shares of PPL Co.
+(NYSE:PPL – Free Report) during the 3rd quarter, according to its most recent disclosure with the SEC.
+The fund bought 48,489 shares of the utilities provider’s stock, valued at approximately $1,142,000.

 The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 2nd.
-Stockholders of record on Friday, December 8th will be given a dividend of $0.24 per share.
-This represents a $0.96 annualized dividend and a dividend yield of 3.55%.
+Investors of record on Friday, December 8th will be issued a dividend of $0.24 per share.
 The ex-dividend date is Thursday, December 7th.
-PPL’s dividend payout ratio is presently 86.49%.
+This represents a $0.96 annualized dividend and a yield of 3.55%.
+PPL’s dividend payout ratio (DPR) is currently 86.49%.

 PPL Corporation, an energy company, focuses on providing electricity and natural gas to approximately 3.5 million customers in the United States.
 It operates through three segments: Kentucky Regulated, Pennsylvania Regulated, and Rhode Island Regulated.
 The company delivers electricity to customers in Pennsylvania, Kentucky, Virginia, and Rhode Island; delivers natural gas to customers in Kentucky and Rhode Island; and generates electricity from power plants in Kentucky.